gauss17/niri-taskbar/README.md

 ## Configuration

-This uses the normal configuration for a [CFFI Waybar module][cffi], which in practice will look something like this:
+This is extended configuration for a [CFFI Waybar module][cffi].
+In practice, it will look something like this:

 ```jsonc
 {